 - Adjust activities - make adjustments to ensure all girls have the same chance to participate.
 Because all girls are different, you may need to do slightly different things to allow people to join in.
 Our adapting games and activities guidance has hints and tips to help you make simple changes.

 Treat girls as they might like to be treated - creating a safe and comfortable environment requires us to think about different cultural sensitivities when planning activities.
-This could, for example, be linked to a girl's dietary differences or culturally held beliefs.
+This could, for example, be linked to a girl's dietary differences or clothing preferences.